oktadev/okta-blog/_source/_posts/2023-09-15-oauth-api-tokens.md

 ### Task-based automation

 Command line terminals, like Bash and PowerShell, are browserless processes to run individual commands or scripts within your terminal window.
-Unlike the previous service-to-service interaction, you have user context.
+Unlike the previous service-to-service interaction, this flow involves user context.
 You want to run the command line operations with your authorization context, which means you'll only have access to the API resources you're supposed to have.
 OAuth 2.0 supports this use case with a flow called **Device Flow**.

-Getting access tokens is a multi-step process with this flow.
+Obtaining access tokens is a multi-step process with this flow.
 Before requesting the access token directly like the service-to-service use case, you first obtain unique verification codes by sending the client ID to a special endpoint on your authorization server:

 ```http
 POST  /device/authorize HTTP/1.1